UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/1d_aerostack2.md

 [TOC]

 Aerostack2 is the **primary aerial robotics platform** used throughout this module.
-It provides a complete, research-grade framework for developing, simulating, and deploying aerial robotic systems using ROS 2.
+It provides a complete, research-grade framework for developing, simulating, and deploying aerial robotic systems using ROS2.

 At this stage of the course, the goal is early exposure and installation.